 What if… it takes forever to get accepted?!
 Deal with it.
 Many (especially bigger) group boards have several times per year when they take on new bloggers.
 It can be once per month or once per six months.
 Just send that email/DM/comment and wait.
 But don’t hesitate to sign up for many more group boards meanwhile.

 The baseline is – joining active AND popular group boards is the key.
 But do make sure they’re still related to your topic or allow your kind of pins.
+Joining the wrong boards is one of the most popular Pinterest mistakes among bloggers.

 MISTAKE #2 >> Making too unique graphics